 Fallout 4 seems to exhibit greatly improved surround sound support, although we’re basing this only off of virtual surround performance using Creative X-Fi CMSS-3D and an AKG K7xx.
 Positional audio is far better than Skyrim and Fallout 3.
 According to Satsun.org, Fallout 4 uses XAudio2 as the sound API and supports 7 channel surround.
-We envy anyone who gets to play this game with a quality 7 channel surround setup.
 As expected, there is no 3D HRTF support in Fallout 4.

 The sound effects were a pleasant surprise.
 They’re all excellent, and dynamic reverb is present.
 The sound effects combined with the outstanding particle effects and gameplay, they create amazing battles that are immersive, intense, and incredibly fun.

-The voice acting of Skyrim was commonly criticized, although it wasn’t actually that bad.
-These were just people who expected Uncharted level voice acting since they still think Skyrim is a story-driven game.
 Fallout 4’s voice acting is a mixed bag, some of it is good enough, but other parts are worse than Skyrim and Fallout 3 ever were.
-Still, there’s nothing absolutely terrible.
-Once again we love the voice acting of Super Mutants and gen 1 Synths.
+We love the voice acting of Super Mutants and gen 1 Synths.
 Combined with their written lines, they really add humor to the world.

-Inon Zur composed the soundtrack again, so as expected the sound track is money.
-The new main theme is largely piano based and it’s wonderful.
+Inon Zur composed the soundtrack again.
+The new main theme is largely a piano version of the one you’re used to from Fallout 3.
 The ambient music is still subtle as it should be for such a game.
 Inon Zur is one of our favorite soundtrack composers, it’s great that Bethesda got him back.